Updated: December 6th, 2022

 As with numerous financial innovations, it sprung from Malone’s desire to lower his net income and therefore pay less in taxes.

 The primary way he chose to do this was through interest and depreciation expenses.
-Still, investors were initially wary of this apparently lower profit.
+Still, investors and potential buyers were initially wary of this apparently lower profit.

-EBITDA was created as a proxy calculation to quickly provide a proxy for cash flow.
+EBITDA was created as a calculation to provide a proxy for cash flow quickly.
 All it took was focusing further up the income statement to provide a revolutionary new metric that was there all along!

 Who Uses EBITDA?